-For example, McKay et al.14 have presented a detailed experimental analysis of small UAVs equipped with counterrotating propellers.
+For example, McKay et al.14 have presented a detailed experimental analysis of small UAVs equipped with counter-rotating propellers.
 They have found a large number of interaction tones in the spectrum, which are generally produced by the unsteady loading on the blades of each propeller due to their interaction with the unsteady flow from the other propeller.
-They have presented a simple theoretical model for predicting the interaction tones produced, and have shown that the number of such tones can be reduced by the careful selection of the rotor blade numbers.
-In a separate study36 they have investigated the effects of different propeller diameters and spacings on counter-rotating UAV noise in hover mode.
+They have presented a simple theoretical model for predicting the interaction tones produced and have shown that the number of such tones can be reduced by the careful selection of the rotor blade numbers.
+In a separate study,36 they have investigated the effects of different propeller diameters and spacings on counter-rotating UAV noise in hover mode.
 They have found that while the spectrum has also contained rotor-alone tones and broadband noise, interaction tones have been the main contributor to the overall noise level.
-Horváth et al. have provided design guidelines for counter-rotating blade sets based on the radiation efficiencies of the interaction tones of CRORs, and have shown how they can be carried over to counter-rotating drone technology3
+Horváth et al. have provided design guidelines for counter-rotating blade sets based on the radiation efficiencies of the interaction tones of CRORs and have shown how they can be carried over to counter-rotating drone technology.3

 A trend can also be observed when looking at the studies and their authors mentioned above.
-It can be seen that research groups for which the main focus has formerly been counter-rotating open rotor noise research are gradually shifting towards the investigation of counter-rotating UAVs, as there are several similarities between the design, fluid mechanics and acoustics of the two.
+It can be seen that research groups for which the main focus has formerly been counter-rotating open rotor noise research are gradually shifting toward the investigation of counter-rotating UAVs, as there are several similarities between the design, fluid mechanics, and acoustics of the two.

-In this paper an automated method is presented which analyzes noise source maps in order to identify and subsequently categorize interaction tones, which are significant throughout the spectra.
-The proposed processing technique is presented herein through the investigation of a counter-rotating open rotor airplane engine data set.
-Interaction tones are comprised of harmonics of the Blade Passing Frequencies (BPF) of each rotor, as can be seen in Eq.
-(1). $BPF{\rm F}$ and $BPF{\rm A}$ refer to each of the counter-rotating rotors, with subscript "F" referring to the Forward, while subscript "A" referring to the Aft rotor. $n{\rm F}$ and $n{\rm A}$ are positive whole numbers, the harmonic indices of their respective rotors.
+In this paper, an automated method is presented which analyzes noise source maps in order to identify and subsequently categorize interaction tones, which are significant throughout the spectra.
+The proposed processing technique is presented herein through the investigation of a counter-rotating open rotor airplane engine dataset.
+Interaction tones are comprised of harmonics of the blade passing frequencies (BPF) of each rotor, as can be seen in Eq.
+(1).
+BPF_F and BPF_A refer to each of the counter-rotating rotors, with subscript "F" referring to the Forward, while subscript "A" referring to the Aft rotor. n_F and n_A are positive whole numbers, the harmonic indices of their respective rotors

-$$f{int} = n_F BPF_F + n_A BPF_A \tag{1}$$
+$$f{int} = n_F BPF_F + n_A BPF_A. \tag{1}$$

 Noise source maps have been created from phased array measurement data using acoustic beamforming technology.
-In a phased array microphone system, a set number of microphones is positioned according to a well defined pattern.
-Using the phase and amplitude differences between the recorded microphone signals, the direction of arrival of the acoustic wavefronts originating from sound sources can be estimated38.
-In presenting beamforming data, spatial noise source patterns pertaining to frequency bands (bins) of a given frequency range are visualized in the form of beamforming maps (BMs), making the localization of noise sources possible.
-The data is usually plotted using an appropriate dynamic range in order to show only the real and relevant noise sources in each frequency bin.
+In a phased array microphone system, a set number of microphones are positioned according to a well-defined pattern.
+Using the phase and amplitude differences between the recorded microphone signals, the direction of arrival of the acoustic wavefronts originating from sound sources can be estimated.38 In presenting beamforming data, spatial noise source patterns pertaining to frequency bands (bins) of a given frequency range are visualized in the form of beamforming maps (BMs), making the localization of noise sources possible.
+The data are usually plotted using an appropriate dynamic range in order to show only the real and relevant noise sources in each frequency bin.
 Beamforming maps can then be examined both individually and as a series of beamforming maps in order to understand the underlying noise generation mechanisms, identify noise source groups, and examine their characteristics.